POSYDON-code/POSYDON/docs/_source/getting-started/first-population.rst

     poprun = PopulationRunner('$PATH_TO_POSYDON/posydon/popsyn/population_params_default.ini', verbose=True)
     poprun.evolve()

-Now, we can evolve our population:
+Evolve the population:

 .. code-block:: bash

     python my_population.py

-After our population has run, we can take a look at the output.
+After the population has finished running, you take a look at the output.
+More information on how to do this is available :ref:`here <synthetic_population>`_